• Free shipping on all orders

 Rhodesian Ridgebacks are intelligent, people-oriented, and more than capable of learning but stubborn and challenging to train.
 They’re naturally protective and usually do best with positive training.

-Rhodesian Ridgebacks often enjoy training for events such as agility and obedience competitions, which provides fun bonding opportunities and mental stimulation.
+Rhodesian Ridgebacks often enjoy training for events such as agility and obedience competitions, which provide fun bonding opportunities and mental stimulation.
 Because they’re so large and powerful, consistent, positive-reinforcement-based training is necessary.
 Rhodesian Ridgebacks are not suited for inexperienced dog owners.

 Smiling girl and three happy cheerful Rhodesian Ridgeback dog